 Community Friends, family, co-workers, members of a support group, or people in your yoga or pottery class.
 These are all people who can help and support you.
 Surround yourself with those who love you and get you.
 Yes, you have to do this but there is absolutely no need to do it alone.

 Support If you need more than just a chat with your bestie or coffee with your sister once a week, then try some more dedicated, focused support.
 There are happily so many places to go for virtual or in-person therapy, support or coaching that you are bound to find something that works for you.
-Come and join our fabulous Transform Support Membership and surround yourself with amazing women from around the world, all supporting each other on this amazing journey.

 Exercise Nothing beats a craving quite like 20 minutes of exercise.
 It is brilliant on so many levels from the physical (obvs) to the emotional and psychological.
 Find something that you enjoy and aim to spend 20 minutes a day moving your body.
 Yoga, walking, running, dancing, swimming, cycling – whatever you enjoy.